-- 7.5 The CIPFA Code requires that local authorities invest their funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return or yield. - 7.6 The Commissioner's objective when investing its cash is to strike an appropriate balance between risk and return, thereby minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
+- 7.5 The CIPFA Code requires local authorities to invest their cash prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return or yield. - 7.6 The Commissioner's objective when investing its cash is to strike an appropriate balance between risk and return, thereby minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.